 The Campus Planning Committee shall report to the Administration.
 The Committee shall also provide reports to the University Senate.
 At a minimum these reports shall be in the form of an annual written report submitted by the Committee Chair to the Senate Executive Coordinator no later than the University Senate meeting in October.
 As part of its reporting duties to the University Senate, the Campus Planning Committee will provide an oral report to the Senate in the autumn on progress on major projects over the previous year and a look forward to significant projects that are anticipated or under consideration.
 Major projects are defined as those projects requiring authorization from the legislature via the Capital Construction Budget Request or the Emergency Board.
 The committee shall also make additional written or oral reports to the Senate as necessary.
 In particular, the Senate will receive announcements regarding Campus Planning Committee meetings reviewing the design for major projects and public forums on major projects.

 Meetings are scheduled as often as is deemed necessary (typically about twice a month).
 Members are notified about the time and place for all meetings in advance of said meetings.
 All committee meetings are open to the public.
-Note: Please contact Campus Planning to find out about upcoming meetings.

 The chair of the Campus Planning Committee is selected from committee members during the spring term for the upcoming academic year by majority vote and approved by the President.
 The chair serves a one-year term.
 The chair presides at all meetings, is responsible for appointing subcommittee members and is responsible for appointing user group members for individual development projects.
 In the event the chair is unable to attend a meeting, the chair may designate a temporary replacement to preside over the meeting.